 "Goodlife" works as a sort of horror story, as it gives us glimpses of the psychological effect the berserker war has on people and thrusts them into the bizarre environment of the berserker's interior.

-"Goodlife" first appeared in Worlds of Tomorrow, which, like If, was edited by Frederick Pohl.
+"Goodlife" first appeared in Worlds of Tomorrow, which, like If, was edited by Frederik Pohl.
 In fact, I think all the stories in Berserker appeared in Pohl-edited magazines published by the Galaxy Publishing Corporation.

 "Patron of the Arts" (1965)